adi10600/RF-Design-For-Wireless-Network/README.md

 - For any issues or improvements, please open an issue on the GitHub repository.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE)- see the LICENSE file for details.